pvcraven/arcade_book/source/chapters/27_searching/searching.rst

     guesses = []

-    # Loop until we find the item, or our upper/lower bounds meet
+    # Loop until we find the number
     while not found:

         # Find the middle position